GLOBAL FUEL CELL COMMERCIAL VEHICLE MARKET

 Hyundai Motor Group aims to secure a 700,000-unit-a-year capacity of fuel cell systems for automobiles as well as vessels, rail cars, drones, and power generators by 2030.The Company shipped 10 units of the Hyundai Xcient Fuel Cell, the fuel cell heavy-duty truck, to Switzerland.

-The company plans to ship a total of 50 Xcient Fuel Cells to Switzerland in 2020.
+The company shipped a total of 50 Xcient Fuel Cells to Switzerland in 2020.
 The goal for Hyundai is to sell 1,600 Xcient units by 2025.

 The global fuel cell vehicle commercial vehicle market is estimated at $XX Million in 2020 growing at –% CAGR till 2025.